 At ETU we're proud of our DEI training solutions, with award-winning simulations in both race and gender areas.
 These can be deployed immediately or tailored to your specific needs.

 Similarly, our off-the-shelf harassment prevention training can protect employees from incidents and improve culture.

-Our immersive, scenario-based simulations bring learning beyond simple awareness, building to permanent D&I behavior change.
+Our immersive, scenario-based simulations bring learning beyond simple awareness, building to permanent diversity, equity and inclusion (DEI) behavior change.

 Leading companies are looking at moving beyond awareness to visible behavior change.
 It’s critical to not only help the workforce to recognize their gaps, but also enable workers with ways to change their behavior.
 Contemporary off-the-shelf simulations involve real-life workplace situations, allowing learners the psychological safety to practice their reactions in difficult situations involving racial issues, gender identity, LGTBQ discrimination, and sexual harassment.

 Immersive, scenario-based training environments allow learners to apply conscious and unconscious decision-making and see the impacts of their actions in a safe way.

 Just-in-time feedback is critical, as it provides the psychological safety to make decisions and prepares learners for the kinds of situations they may face in the real world.